ARE YOU WHERE YOU WANT TO BE IN LIFE? (Part 1)

 What did I do?

-First, I knew I needed help—help with several things, like being held accountable, what steps to take first, and goal-setting.
+First, I knew I needed help with several things, like being held accountable, what steps to take first, and goal-setting.
 It was as if I were starting AA all over again.
 And in theory, I was.
-The 12-Steps of AA held me accountable, had the steps in the correct order, and when met, reached the goals I set.
+The 12-Steps of AA held me accountable, had the correct order steps, and reached the goals I set when met.

 Simple, but not easy.
 Just like life.